 - and more!

-If you have any questions or concerns regarding your roof, we also perform free inspections so that we can help provide you the peace of mind that you deserve.
-We are trusted by customers from all over Tulsa to provide quality service with durable and dependable materials.
+If you have any questions or concerns regarding your roof, we perform free inspections to provide you the peace of mind that you deserve.
+Billings Roofing & Solar is trusted by customers from all over Tulsa to provide quality service.
 We look forward to assisting you with all your roofing needs!